Two days with Microsoft’s Surface Pro 3 has convinced me it’s one of the best Windows computers I’ve used, but it’s not perfect.

 Generally attempts at hybrid devices end up with something that’s not the best of both worlds.
 There are compromises.
 In this case, you end up with a less than perfect laptop keyboard — if you don’t spend all day typing, that’s not going to matter.

 I’m not one for sticking a laptop on my lap.
 I work at desks and tables.
 When I don’t I use a tablet without a keyboard.
 When Microsoft says the Surface Pro 3 can be used on your lap, it is telling the truth, but I found it uncomfortable and the weight is distributed in an unnerving way.

 New Zealand prices for the Surface Pro start at NZ$1200.
 That’s for a tablet with 64GB of storage and an Intel i3 processor.
 The model I’m looking at had 128GB of storage and an i5 processor — I suspect this is the sweet spot at NZ$1450.
 There are other options, the top of the line model with an i7 and 512GB will set you back a hefty NZ$2829.
 You’ll need to budget another $200 for a keyboard and NZ$310 for the docking station — I’ll write more about these in a later post.

-In effect, Microsoft prices are roughly in line with premium laptops including the MacBook Air.
-I don’t think it directly challenges Apple, nor do I think it threatens high-end Windows laptops for people who need solid keyboards.
+Microsoft prices are in line with premium laptops including the MacBook Air.
+It doesn’t directly challenge Apple, nor does it threatens high-end Windows laptops for people who need solid keyboards.

 If you want a lovely Windows laptop that doubles as a tablet, this is the best way to go.
 If you like the idea of a pen, then it is an even better bet.